 In addition, due to tax reform, we also have federal NOL carryforwards of \$42.9 million generated after December 31, 2017, which do not expire.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
 As a result of our initial public offering in February 2019, and other transactions that have occurred since our incorporation, we may have experienced, and in connection with this offering may experience, such an ownership change.
-We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
+We may also experience ownership change net operating loss carryforwards and other pre-change taxable income or taxes may be limited.
+As a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.
 In addition, the enacted legislation commonly referred to as the Tax Cuts and Jobs Act of 2017 (the Tax Act) imposes certain limitations on the deduction of NOLs, including a limitation on the use of NOLs generated in tax years beginning after December 31, 2017 to 80% of current year taxable income.
 The Tax Act also eliminates the carryback and permits the indefinite carryforward of NOLs arising in tax years ending after December 31, 2017, whereas NOLs arising in tax years ending prior to that date continue to have a two-year carryback and twenty-year carryforward.